 Hadassah, the Women’s Zionist Organization of America, Inc. (HWZOA), reaffirms and expands its commitment to combat anti-Semitism at home and abroad.
 HWZOA deplores the increase in threats and acts of violence perpetrated against Jewish institutions, synagogues and Jewish individuals around the world.

-The United States is witnessing an alarming uptick in anti-Semitic incidents and attacks.
+The United States is experiencing an alarming increase in anti-Semitic incidents and attacks.
 October 2018 witnessed the deadliest attack committed against Jews in American history when a gunman opened fire at worshippers in the Tree of Life Synagogue in Pittsburgh Pennsylvania, murdering 11 and wounding many more.
-This represents a significant escalation from last year where a rising number of incidents including anti-Semitic graffiti, hate speech and digital harassment, to bomb threats and Jewish cemetery desecrations.
-Additionally, white nationalist groups have increased membership and activity, receiving greater attention from the poli tical mainstream.
+This represents a significant escalation from last year where a rising number of incidents including anti-Semitic graffiti, hate speech and digital harassment, bomb threats and Jewish cemetery desecrations occurred.
+Additionally, white nationalist groups, which have increased their membership and activity, are receiving greater attention from the political mainstream.
 Many of these groups include outspoken neo-Nazis and anti-Semites.

-In Europe, anti-Semitic political parties—such as Jobbik in Hungary, Front National in France, the Labour Party in the UK, Golden Dawn in Greece, Law and Justice Party in Poland, and Svoboda in Ukraine—have caused great concern for local Jewish communities.
+In Europe, anti-Semitic political parties—such as Jobbik in Hungary, Rassemblement National in France, the Labour Party in the UK, Golden Dawn in Greece, the Law and Justice Party in Poland, and the Identitarian Movement (IB) in Germany—have caused great concern for local Jewish communities.
 According to a study by the European Union Agency for Fundamental Rights, many European Jews reported a rise in anti-Semitism in their countries and avoid wearing kippot or other Jewish symbols in public because they fear for their personal safety.
 A recent CNN poll revealed that over a quarter of Europeans in the cross section of 7,000 polled believe that Jews have too much influence in business and finance.
 Nearly one in four said Jews have too much influence in conflict and wars across the world.
 One in five said that Jews have too much influence in the media and in politics.

 Hadassah calls on the United States government to: